 If you plan to carry more than several hundred pounds of cargo in your RV, it is extremely important that you weigh your unit before you leave on a trip.
 Check the Gross Axle Weight Rating (GAWR) and the Gross Vehicle Weight Rating (GVWR) found on the Federal Sticker affixed to each vehicle.
 The Federal Sticker or certificate lists the unit Serial Number and the front and rear GAWR and GVWR.
 It is located on the left outside front corner of your RV.
-Your tow vehicle has a similar sticker.
-The ratings listed on each sticker are for the specific wheel and tire sizes listed.
+The rating listed on the sticker is for the specific wheel and tire sizes listed.